srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 }
 ```

 A more efficient guard invokes Object.wait to suspend the current thread.
-The invocation of wait does not return until another thread has issued a notification that some special event may have occurred — though not necessarily the event this thread is waiting for:
+The invocation of wait does not return until another thread has issued a notification that some special event may have occurred ï¿½ though not necessarily the event this thread is waiting for:

 ```java
 public synchronized void guardedJoy() {